yktoo/yktoo.com/content/software/ymuse/_index.en.md

 ## Ymuse features

 * Connection to a local or remote MPD server via TCP or Unix domain socket, auto(re)connect function.
 * Displaying, sorting, and shuffling the play queue.
-Track removal.
+Track drag-n-drop and removal.
 * Filtering the play queue on a substring.
 * Saving the play queue as a playlist (new or existing).
 * MPD library browse and search functions.